teejusb/teejusb-pad/README.md

  ### 1. Cutting the Pieces
 If you decide to laser cut your plywood, you can use <a href="files/travelpad.dxf">this DXF file</a> to get a quote from a local laser cutting service.
 To view this file, You can download <a href="https://librecad.org/">LibreCAD</a> which is a free and open source software for CAD.
 Check out the image below to get an idea of what it looks like.
 It's designed to all fit on a 2' x 4' sheet of plywood.
 For me it cost about $160 to get it laser cut.
 Alternatively, if you have access to a hand saw/table saw, cutting the plywood youself could be considerably cheaper (potentially at the cost of time/precision).

-The DXF file actually has three extra pieces in the case someone doesn't want to 3D print "The Box" (which was actually my original design).
-The extra pieces are two longer walls and a small square cover.
-If you go that route, you will need to drill some extra holes.
+The DXF file actually has three extra pieces in the case someone doesn't want to 3D print "The Box" (which was the initial plan).
+The extra pieces are the two longer walls and a small square cover.
+If you go that route, you will need to drill some extra holes for the wires.
 Because of that, I think it is preferred to print the box as I think it's a nicer and a more convenient design.

 <p align="center"><img src="images/padcad.png" height="400px" /></p>